Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 A free trial is available for threat intelligence and it provides licensing for both
 - Portal features of defender for Threat intelligence.
 - Defender for Threat intelligence <u>API</u>.

+---
+## Analytic Rules in Sentinel

+There are two kinds of Analytic rules in Sentinel

+1. NRT - analytic rules
+2. Scheduled analytic rules

+### NRT Analytic Rules

+#### Limitations

+- There is a limit on using these rules.
+We can only use 50 NRT Analytic rules.
+- We cannot use joins or union statements.
+We can only use one table for NRT Analytic rules.